The Guide to Sibling Inheritance Laws and Rights

 Probate Notes: When to Hire a Probate Lawyer

-Executive Summary Introduction To open the probate process, an executor must file a petition with the probate court to apply to be recognized as the executor and receive a validation of the will.
-However, in some cases, the court may need more information than is provided in the original petition.
-In these instances, the court […]
+Key Takeaways Introduction To initiate probate, an executor must file a petition with the probate court as an application to be appointed as the executor and begin the probate process.
+However, in most cases, the court will find that additional information about the probate petition or the estate is needed.
+If the court does find […]

 How Much Does Probate Cost In California?